 If a UTI is suspected it is important to consult a doctor as soon as practicable so that an accurate diagnosis can be made and appropriate treatment given.
 Prompt treatment is important to prevent infection of the kidneys from developing.
 Until a doctor can be consulted, initial treatment measures include:

-Urinary tract infections are usually treated successfully with antibiotics.
-The course of antibiotics is taken orally, usually from three to ten days (or longer) depending on circumstances.
-Symptoms are usually relieved within 24 to 48 hours of the first dose of antibiotics being given.
+UTIs are usually treated successfully with antibiotics.
+The course of antibiotics is taken orally, usually from three to ten days depending on circumstances.
+Symptoms are usually relieved within 24 to 48 hours of the first dose of antibiotics being given, but it is important to finish the full course of antibiotics as prescribed.

 With more complicated and repeated infections there may be an underlying cause (eg: urinary reflux in children).
 If an underlying cause is suspected it needs to be identified and appropriately treated where possible.
 Diagnostic tests that may be used include ultrasound scans and specialised x-rays of the urinary tract.